ager-1/basic-shape-detector-python/README.md

-# Real-Time Shape Detection Tool
+# Real-Time Basic Shape Detection Tool

 This Python application uses OpenCV to detect geometric shapes in real-time from a webcam feed.
 It applies standard image processing techniques like grayscale conversion, Gaussian blur, thresholding, and Canny edge detection.